jwillmer/jekyllDecent/_posts/2016-05-23-welcome-to-my-blog-example.md

 ---
 layout:            post
 title:             "Example Blog Page"
+menutitle:         "The Example Blog Page"
 date:              2016-05-23 00:40:31 +0200
 tags:              jekyll update
 category:          Example
 author:            jwillmer
 cover:             /assets/mountain.jpg
 published:         true
+redirect_from:     "/foo"
 ---

 - In this blog we changed the cover image to a custome one.